 Paddling Stand-up paddlers will love the Hanalei or Wailua rivers for lengthier, calmer routes.
 In the summer, North Shore locations will be sufficiently calm for ocean paddlers.
 We loved paddling traditional outrigger canoes with the Hanalei Canoe Club during one of their summer fundraisers.

 Tubing We went mountain tubing with Kauai Backcountry Adventures on our last visit and couldn’t believe we’d waited so long.
 This is easily the most fun and effortless day excursion we’ve undertaken.
-You travel through 150 year old sugarcane transport and irrigation ditches with hand-hewn tunnels at just the right pace.
+You travel through 150 year old sugarcane transport and irrigation ditches with hand-hewn tunnels through lava tubes at just the right pace.
+What a great time!
 Bonus treats: breathtaking views of the island’s interior and a picnic lunch.
 If you’re a zipline enthusiast, they can set you up.

-Hiking The world-renowned Kalalau Trail is a bucket list destination for expert hikers, but there are other enjoyable day hikes all over the island, many of which are family friendly.
-Easier trails include Kuilau Ridge Trail out of Wailua and the Mahaulepu Heritage Trail, which starts near the Grand Hyatt along the beach in Poipu.
+The opportunity to hike all over the island is one of the best things about Kauai.
+The world-renowned Kalalau Trail is one of the most famous hikes on Kauai, a bucket list destination for expert hikers.
+But there are other enjoyable day hikes on the east coast of Kauai and along the south shore, many of which are family friendly.
+Easier trails include Kuilau Ridge Trail out of Wailua and the Maha’ulepu Heritage Trail, which starts near the Grand Hyatt along the beach in Poipu.

 For Sun-Seeking Kauai First Timers